KerryM001/yoga-with-kerry/README.md

 ​
 ## **Testing Phase**
 ​
-This is the hardest bit of the readme, when we have completed a page we need to discuss testing.
-​
 Here is a good idea to talk about how and why you have tested with certain tools and validators so here a list of things to talk through
 ​
-* Responsiveness - How do you test this, dev tools? checking on multiple devices?
+* Responsiveness - I used https://amiresponsive.co.uk/ to test how responsive the site was on different screensizes.
 ​
 * Functionality - Each feature needs to be tested before something is complete, talk about the process, click each link check each image, does form validation work, if your using javascript or anything else, does it always behave as the user expects
 ​